 Let us explain how.
 The motor produces far more power and torque than your pedaling, meaning the drive chain is under constant heavy stress.
 So, unless your chain is an improved one, there is no way it’s going to survive.

 Also, the chain’s integrated use means that you can’t ride it once your chain is broken.
-Yes, that’s right, you have to push it back to a repairing shop.
+Yes, that’s right, you have to push it back to a repair shop.

 Another major drawback of the device is that you can never shift gear while pedaling; that is when the motor is in power.
 The drive chain is already under too much stress; a sudden upsurge will simply leave it in two pieces.